IoMT-Lab/re_toolbox/README.md

 ![ComCat Example Part1](screenshots/comcat_example_1.png)
 ![ComCat Example Part2](screenshots/comcat_example_2.png)

+_New in this version:_ this plugin has been improved to provide better variable declaration commands, reduce overcommenting, and overall increase the quality of the comments.

 #### DeGPT
 This plugin uses ChatGPT and requires a valid API key to be present when building the Docker image